enkidevs/curriculum/lua/roblox-studio/basic-modelling-i/rotating-objects.md

 ## Revision

-When rotating an object using the rotation tool, the block will rotate around ???
+When rotating an object using the rotation tool, the block will rotate around... ???

-- a set origin point, defaulted as its center
+- A set origin point, defaulted as its center
-- coordinates 0,0,0 in the game
+- Coordinates 0,0,0 in the game
-- the mouse cursor
+- The mouse cursor
-- the player's avatar
+- The player's avatar